menu

 Living in Seneca

 Seneca is a very small town located in the state of Pennsylvania.
-With a population of 1,011 people and two constituent neighborhoods, Seneca is the 829th largest community in Pennsylvania.
+With a population of 1,011 people and two associated neighborhoods, Seneca is the 829th largest community in Pennsylvania.

-A relatively large number of people in Seneca telecommute to their jobs.
-Overall, about 10.66% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.92% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Being a small town, Seneca does not have a public transit system used by locals to get to and from work.
+Seneca is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Seneca in 2018 was $35,464, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $141,856 for a family of four.
+The per capita income in Seneca in 2018 was $32,226, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $128,904 for a family of four.
 However, Seneca contains both very wealthy and poor people as well.

 The people who call Seneca home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Seneca residents report their race to be White, followed by Asian.
 Important ancestries of people in Seneca include German, Italian, English, Irish, and Dutch.